-Domain Security: 6 Steps for Protecting Your Company’s Domain Name
+Domain Security: 7 Steps for Protecting Your Company’s Domain Name

 In this blog, we’re taking a close look at the growing importance of domain security, along with best practices that you can follow to secure your company’s domain name.

-What is Domain Security?
+What is Domain Name Security?

-Domain security is the practice of implementing security measures, controls, and technologies that protect your company domain name against malicious cyber threats.
+Domain name security is the practice of implementing security measures, controls, and technologies that protect your company domain name against malicious cyber threats.

 A comprehensive approach to domain security should be multifaceted, covering everything from domain name registration and access controls, to DNS security, encryption, email authentication, and domain monitoring.